Data as a Service

 The platform makes all database tables and their metadata available as an SDK toolkit for use inside a serverless function.

-public static Object getObject(String className, String id)
+public static Object get(String className, String id)

 parameters: